US president defends free-market capitalism as “only way” to halt financial turmoil.

 who cannot sign off on a new world financial architecture for the American people when he is soon to leave,” he said.

-On Friday the European Commission urged world leaders to prioritise the fight against world poverty during the summit.
+On Friday the European Commission also urged world leaders to prioritise the fight against world poverty during the summit.

 “Poverty is the most urgent crisis facing the world,” Louis Michel, the EU Development Commissioner, said in a statement.